 For Tanya Lee, it all comes back to communication.
 “It helps me to help the people I work with when they communicate more,” Tanya said.
 “When they speak to others, it helps them too.
 They get frustrated when they can’t express themselves.
 When they get frustrated, I want to have them talk through why.”
-Tanya is a Community Support Professional at AHRC New York City’s Far Rockaway Day Center, where she has been working for a little over two years.
+Tanya is a Community Support Professional at AHRC New York City’s Far Rockaway Day Services, where she has been working for a little over two years.
 It is not her first experience assisting people with disabilities.

 “I had done similar work probably in high school,” Tanya recalled.
 “It was more teenagers than adults like I do now.
 I got very close with one individual who told me how they communicated with each other, including non-verbal people.
 She taught me how to communicate with this population.”